Christian Bethancourt Player Props: Rays vs. Rangers

-Christian Bethancourt -- with a slugging percentage of .250 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Nathan Eovaldi on the hill, on July 18 at 8:05 PM ET.
+On Wednesday, Christian Bethancourt (.250 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays play the Texas Rangers, whose starting pitcher will be Jon Gray.
+First pitch is at 2:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Rangers.
+In his most recent game he had a hitless showing (0-for-3) against the Rangers.

 Christian Bethancourt Game Info & Props vs. the Rangers